SPEAK WITH A TEAM MEMBER (770) 920-6030

 Finally, the personal representative distributes any remaining assets to the heirs or beneficiaries.
 They will then file the necessary paperwork requesting to be discharged from their responsibilities related to the estate.

-The Probate process is not a quick process.
-On average, it can take anywhere from 12 to 18 months, but it could stretch for years in complicated cases.
-A lot depends on the complexity of the estate, how well family members cooperate, and the court system.
+It all depends on the evolution of the probate process, which is not quick.
+Typically, a non-dispute probate process in Georgia will take 12-18 months to complete, but it could stretch for years in complicated cases.
+A lot depends on the complexity of the estate, how well family members cooperate, and the probate court system.

 Navigating the Probate Process